-Both video and user-generated content are both great formats to facilitate modern learning, but have you ever considered combining the two?
+Both video and user-generated content are great formats to facilitate modern learning, but have you ever considered combining the two?

 Why introduce user-generated content to your business?